gsiisg/xgboostGPU/README.md

-# How to compile xgboost with GPU support on windows 10
+# How to compile xgboost with GPU support on windows 10 with python wrapper

 This tutorial is for setting up xgboost with GPU support